We are a group of Christians who desire to see God glorified and the neighborhood of West Dallas transformed by the gospel of Jesus Christ.

 What We've Achieved

-- ____ employed high school students through the Summer Leadership Intensive
+7 college interns and 50 high school interns running 2 microbusinesses through the 2017 Summer Leadership Intensive